VC Cell Therapy Inc.

 Regenerating RPE Cells to treat RPE cell dysfunction

 The treatment involved procedures for neovascular removal and transplantation of iPS cell-derived RPE sheets.
-Throughout the process, no adverse events related to the surgical technique were observed.
-A year-long follow-up revealed no indications of abnormal proliferation or rejection of the transplanted cells.
-Furthermore, the grafted retinal structure was well maintained[1].
-Impressively, even seven years post-surgery, the transplanted RPE sheet, derived from iPS cells, remained intact without signs of tumorigenesis or abnormal cell proliferation.
+Throughout the process, no adverse events were observed.
+A year-long follow-up revealed no abnormalities.
+Furthermore, the grafted retinal structure was well maintained [1].
+Impressively, even 7-years post-surgery, the transplanted RPE sheet remained intact without signs of tumorigenesis or abnormal cell proliferation.

 The patient, a 78-year-old at the time of surgery, had previously received 13 intravitreal injections of anti-VEGF agents to suppress neovascularization due to exudative age-related macular degeneration.
-Remarkably, for over seven years post-surgery, the patient required no further intravitreal injections and maintained preoperative visual acuity.
+Remarkably, for over 7-years post-surgery, the patient required no further intravitreal injections and maintained pre-operative visual acuity.

-RPE cells function as a sheet-like tissue under the retina, and it is safer for the surgery if the incisions in the eyeball and retina are as small as possible.
-While having a sheet from the beginning allows for accurate graft placement, the creation of an RPE cell sheet is time-consuming and labor-intensive.
-Additionally, this approach involves significant disturbance to the retina during transplantation.
-On the other hand, administering RPE cells as a cell suspension allows for easier preparation and storage and requires only a small surgical incision.
-However, it is challenging to ensure the precise number of cells are delivered to the transplantation site.
+RPE cells function as a sheet-like tissue under the retina.
+While preparing a RPE sheet as a graft allows for accurate placement, the creation of an RPE cell sheet is time-consuming and labor-intensive.
+Additionally, this approach requires large incisions in the eyeball to place the sheet under the retina, making it surgically challenging.
+On the other hand, administering RPE cells as cell suspension allows for easier preparation, storage, and requires only a small surgical incision.
+However, it is challenging to ensure that precise number of cells are delivered to the transplantation site.

-To overcome the disadvantages of both cell sheet and cell suspension methods, while leveraging their benefits, we have developed the RPE strip [2].
-By culturing RPE cells, differentiated from iPS cells, in narrow grooves for two days, we can form a strip-like aggregate, approximately 200μm in diameter and about 2cm in length.
+To overcome the disadvantages of both cell sheet and cell suspension methods, we have developed the RPE strip [2].
+By culturing iPS-derived RPE cells in narrow pre-formulated grooves, we can form a strip of cell aggregate, approximately 200μm in diameter and about 2cm in length.
 Once this strip is placed on a culture dish, we observe RPE cells starting to grow from it the next day.
 As the cultivation continues, these cells expand into a sheet while expressing mature RPE markers, such as BEST1 and ZO-1.
-Interestingly, it’s also possible to preserve the strip in its aggregated form.

-In November 2022, we initiated clinical trials using the RPE strip, demonstrating its potential to be transplanted to targeted areas underneath the retina with minimal invasion, thereby complementing the shortcomings of both cell sheet and cell suspension methods.
-Furthermore, a few weeks post-transplantation, it was observed that the strip expands into a monolayer sheet, effectively integrating into the retina.
-Currently, we are considering the logistics, including transportation methods, to provide this strip formulation in a ready-to-use form for domestic and international use.
+In November 2022, we initiated clinical studies using the RPE strip, demonstrating its potential to be transplanted to targeted areas underneath the retina with minimal invasion, thereby complementing the shortcomings of both cell sheet and cell suspension methods.
+Furthermore, a few weeks post-transplantation, it was observed that the strip expanded into a monolayer sheet, effectively integrating into the retina.

 Gene-Edited RPE Cells for Immune Evasion